 The Holonomic Drivetrain is omni-directional.
 This design can be assembled with either three 200mm Travel Omni-Directional Wheels and three Smart Motors or four 200mm Omni-Directional Wheels and four Smart Motors.

-The three Omni-Directional Wheels and three drive motors version is assembled with the wheels set at 120 o to each other.
+The three Omni-Directional Wheels and three drive motors version is assembled with the wheels set at 120 degrees to each other.
 The Kiwi drive build instructions feature this type of drive.

 The four Omni-Directional Wheels and four motors version can be assembled by either angling the wheels at each of the corners (sometimes called an X drive) or placing the drive wheels at the center of each side of the drive base.